oussemamansouri/Real-Time-Drowsiness-Detection/README.md

 ## Real-Time Demo

-To run the real-time drowsiness detection demo use the provided Jupyter Notebook (Real Time Video Demo.ipynb).
+To run the real-time drowsiness detection demo use the provided Jupyter Notebook (Real Time Video Demo V2.ipynb).

 **The code :**

 - Importing Required Libraries
 - Load the trained model And Defining Class Labels
 - Set sound frequency and duration
-- Load Haarcascades for face and eyes (including eyeglasses)
+- Detect eyes (including eyeglasses)
 - captures video from the webcam.
 - Detects faces and eyes using OpenCV.
 - Uses a deep learning model to classify eye state.